artefactual/atom-docs/admin-manual/installation/linux/ubuntu-xenial.rst

 automatically.

 The installation process consists of a number of steps where you will be asked for configuration details such as the location of your database server.
+In some cases, it may provide default values, such as ``root`` for the database username.
-If you have followed this document to the letter, this is how you should fill the following fields:
+If you have followed this document to the letter (including creating a different database user in the database configuration step :ref:` above <linux-ubuntu-xenial-create-database>`, this is how you should fill the following fields:

 * Database name: ``atom``
 * Database username: ``atom``